davletovb/davletovb.github.io/index.md

 A Person Who Does Things with Python
 ------------------------------------

 I’m an aspiring programmer with a keen interest in natural language processing (NLP).
-Years of programming has given me an unusual angle on data, and I’m endlessly plotting to devise clever hacks to untangle tricky conundrums.
-I’m captivated by how data can unveil life’s little ironies.
-Always leveling up my skills, I’m keen to put NLP to work and take on new quests.
-If there’s a Python exploit, I’ll get to the bottom of it.
-Because that’s what I do—I’m the person who does things with Python.
+I am always eager to learn and apply new technologies to solve complex problems.
+I am excited to use my skills to make a positive impact on the world.

 🌍  Location: Ontario, Canada